The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 New GPT markup style imposes compatibility restrictions:

-Also, compatibility should include the protective mechanism of GPT media: the protective MBR.
-When trying to partition a modern hard drive MBR partitioning software, the program will see one large MBR partition and will not be able to mark up data on it.
+Compatibility also includes the protective mechanism of GPT media: the protective MBR.
+When trying to partition a modern hard drive software for MBR partitioning, the program will see one large MBR partition and will not be able to mark up data on it.
 This will prevent you from losing information on the GPT media.

 How to find out MBR or GPT

-To find out the layout of an MBR or GPT disk, just use the standard Windows tools.
+To find out the MBR or GPT disk partition, just use the standard using Windows.
 Click the "Start" button, right-click on "Computer" in the menu.
-Select "Manage" from the menu that appears.
-The Computer Management will open.
-You can also go here from the "Control Panel", "Administrative Tools".
+In the menu that appears, select “Management”.
+Computer Management will open.
+You can also go here from “Control Panel”, “Administration”.

-Select "Disk Management" in the left column.
-A list of disks will appear in the center column at the top.
+In the left column, select "Disk Management".
+A list of disks will appear in the central column at the top.
 Below is a visual representation of the devices.
-In the lower window on the media of interest, press the right mouse button, in the menu that appears, select "Properties".
+In the lower window on the media of interest, right-click and select “Properties” in the menu that appears.

-The properties window of the hard drive will open..
-The Volumes tab will list the partition style as Master Boot Record (MBR) or GUID Table, meaning a GPT disk.
+The hard drive properties window will open..
+The Volumes tab will show the partition style as Master Boot Record (MBR) or Table with GUID, which means GPT disk.

-You can also find out the markup using system program diskpart.
-To start, press Win + R on the keyboard, enter Diskpart, enter, agree with the security question.
-In the program interface, enter "List disk", press enter.
-In the list of disks owned by the system, disks with GPT structure will be marked with an asterisk in the GPT column.
+You can also find out the markup using system program DiskPart.
+To start, press Win+R on the keyboard, enter Diskpart, enter, agree to the security system question.
+In the program interface, enter “List disk” and press enter.
+In the list of disks owned by the system, disks with a GPT structure will be marked with an asterisk in the GPT column.

-Creating a GPT disk comes down to converting the MBR disk to GPT.
-To do this, you need to go to "Disk Management"(See "How to find out the disk layout").
-On the disk selected for conversion, you need to delete all volumes: in the upper part of the window, right-click on all volumes in sequence and select "Delete Volume".
+Creating a GPT disk involves converting an MBR disk to GPT.
+To do this you need to go to "Disk Management"(See “How to find out the disk partition”).
+On the disk selected for conversion, you need to delete all volumes: in the upper part of the window, right-click on all volumes and select “Delete volume”.

-After deleting the volumes, you need to right-click on the basic GPT or MBR disk from below, select "Convert to GPT" or "Convert to MBR".
-Then follow the instructions and give the necessary explanations.
+After deleting the volumes, from below you need to right-click on the base GPT or MBR disk, select “Convert to GPT” or “Convert to MBR”.
+Then follow the instructions and provide the necessary explanations.

 UEFI and GPT disks

 With the advent of the new GPT markup style on the market, the old BIOS became irrelevant.
-The UEFI bootloader is used to start the computer with all its benefits:
+The UEFI boot loader is used to start the computer with all its advantages:

-The style of hard disk layout depends on the equipment and tasks that the user puts in front of the computer.
-Despite the moral old age MBR markup, it is rightfully considered the most convenient and understandable for the mass user.
-The absolute implementation of devices requiring GPT markup has not yet happened and will not happen soon.
-Also, the difference for the average user is almost imperceptible.
+The style of hard drive partitioning depends on the equipment and the tasks that the user sets for the computer.
+Despite the moral old age of MBR partitioning, it is rightfully considered the most convenient and understandable for the mass user.
+The absolute introduction of devices requiring GPT tagging has not yet occurred and will not happen soon.
+Also, the difference for the average user is almost invisible.

-Let's consider many ways about the error "Windows cannot be installed on this disk.
-The selected disk has the GPT partition style."
-Used to be old system MBR disk partition and it could no longer operate with the new TR(terabyte) amount of data.
-They came up with the GPT system for disks and introduced it with the new uefi graphical bisos.
-Let's start with the presented dilemma with our own, standard means.
-I want to note that some users described their actions that they simply go into bios and disable UEFI mode.
-It all depends on many factors, up to windows architecture, 64 or 32 bit.
+Let's consider many ways to get the error "Windows cannot be installed on this disk.
+The selected disk has a GPT partition style."
+Used to be old system MBR disk partition and it could no longer operate with the new amount of data TR(terabytes).
+They came up with the GPT system for disks and it was introduced with the new bisos uefi graphics.
+Let's approach the presented dilemma with our own, standard means.
+I would like to note that some users described their actions as simply going into bios and disabling UEFI mode.
+It all depends on many factors, including the Windows architecture, 64 or 32 bit.

-Solutions: Installing Windows on this drive is not possible.
-Selected disk has GPT partition style
+Solutions: Windows cannot be installed on this disk.
+The selected disk has GPT partition style

 Nowadays, most motherboards support both traditional boot and UEFI Boot.
-Users can choose the most appropriate one in the bios settings.
-Look closely!
-Bios is different for everyone.
+Users can choose the most suitable one in the bios settings.
+Look carefully!
+Everyone's bios is different.

 • Change value UEFI, instead of CSM in the Feature or Setup section.

-• In the Peripherals line, click the SATA mode: AHCI instead of IDE.
+• In the Peripherals line, click SATA mode: AHCI instead of IDE.

-• (This item is optional, try it if it didn't work above).
-In the Key Management line of the Secure Boot function, which is located on the BOOT tab, change Other OS instead of Windows UEFI Mode.
+• (This step is optional, try it if the above doesn't work).
+In the Key Management line of the Secure Boot function, which is located on the BOOT tab, change Other OS instead Windows UEFI Mode.

-If you are recording from a USB flash drive and this method does not work, then overwrite the .
+If you record from a flash drive and this method does not work, then rewrite .
 Unforgettable!
 Press f10 to save the settings.

 2. Removing partitions when installing windows

-If you do not mind the data and want to do everything quickly, then delete all partitions when installing windows, and then format the entire hard drive.
+If you don’t mind the data and want to do everything quickly, then delete all partitions when installing Windows, and then format the entire hard drive.
 Then re-create the partitions you need.
-This will set up a new table on the hard disk.
+This will create a new table on the hard disk.

 • Recreate them.